 My great passion is tax knowledge sharing – through blogs, articles webinars and conference presentations.
 I am the author of the first book ever published on blockchain, cryptoassets and taxation, a regular contributor to various journals and frequent speaker about tax technology topics at conferences.

 I strongly believe that the future of indirect taxation lies in technology solutions.
 Technology has always been one of my areas of interest.
-I am a self-taught programmer (e.g. HTML, Python, CSS, Java Script) and I love every aspect of web development.
+I am a self-taught programmer (e.g. HTML, Python, CSS, Java Script, C++, VBA) and I love every aspect of web development.
 I like building things for fun and the added value of this is that with every project that I work on I improve my coding skills.
-Currently I am focusing on data visualization using a variety of techniques and libraries (e.g. Java Script, Tabelau, D3.js, SVG maps).

 No education is going to give anyone the skills they need for an entire career – you need a lifetime of curiosity and a dedication to a lifetime of learning because the tools and technology are always going to be changing.
-Despite already having a number of degrees, I have recently started a bachelor degree in Computer Science at the University of London to improve my overall understanding of algorithms and object-oriented programming.
-Recently I completed the Google IT Support Professional Certificate — an eight-month intensive program that covers networking, operating systems and IT security.
-I am confident that an improved knowledge in these areas will make me a better technology specialist.
+Despite already having a number of degrees, I am currently studying a bachelor degree in Computer Science at the University of London to improve my overall understanding of system architecture and programming languages underpinning tax technology solutions.